← My Learning Podcast

 Marcus

 Thanks for having me, Marcus.
-This book really crystallized something I'd been struggling with for years.
+This book really changed how I think about senior technical roles.

 Marcus